#Innsider’s guide to Glasgow

 Bargain bin chic

 You can flash some serious cash at the city centre’s Style Mile of designer stores and high street flagships, but #innsiders know that the best Glaswegian retail experience is of the vintage and retro variety.
-Among the best, you’ll find supermarket-sized Saratoga Trunk, containing thousands of items spanning from Victorian to the 90s.
-Mr Ben is great for wearable 70s and 80s finds, big names such as Chanel and Moschino have been found for sale at Vintage Guru and The Glasgow Vintage Co has new stock on its well-organised racks each week.
+Among the best, you’ll find Mr Ben which is great for wearable 70s and 80s finds.
+The Glasgow Vintage Co has new stock on its well-organised racks each week.
 For those who are after a serious bargain, hit Dumbarton Road, known as the Rodeo Drive of charity shopping.

 A place to stay

-What are your favourite tips on seeing the best of Glasgow?
-Share your #innsider tips on Twitter @parkinn to help others when planning a visit!
+What are your favorite tips on seeing the best of Glasgow?